YakirOren/theory-bot/README.md

       the user by default will have 240 seconds to answer (this number can be changed).
     - Parameters: None.
     - Permissions: Everyone.

    - theory_test:
-      - Description: Will send a theory question to the channel by default will have 25 seconds delay(this number can be changed). the user by default will have 240 seconds to answer (this number can be changed). after the user have answerd the bot will send another question to the channel.
+      - Description: Will send a theory question to the channel by default will have 25 seconds delay(this number can be changed). the user by default will have 240 seconds to answer (this number can be changed). after the user have answered the bot will send another question to the channel.
       - Parameters: number of questions.
       - Permissions: Everyone.